jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-2/part-01.md

-+++
+---
-title= "The Bedouins"
+title: "The Bedouins"
-description= "Social organization enables them to cooperate toward that end and to start with the simple necessities of life, before they get to conveniences and luxuries" image= "/covers/muq.jpg" linkb= "/research/ibn-khaldun/muqaddimah/" linkbtext= "Index" linkf= "/research/ibn-khaldun/muqaddimah/" linkftext= "Index" heading= "Part 1"
+description: "Social organization enables the Bedouins to cooperate toward that end and to start with the simple necessities of life, before they get to conveniences and luxuries"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 1"
+date: 2020-01-31
+---

 <!-- BEDOUIN CIVILIZATION, SAVAGE NATIONS